reggietheroman/sqldock/README.md

 ## Stopping
 To stop use `Ctrl + C`
-and then use `doccker-compose down`
+and then use `docker-compose down`